opichon/UAMPostmarkSwiftMailerBundle/README.md

 	transport: uam_postmark
 ```

+There is no configuration specific to this bundle.

 Usage
 -----

 This bundle creates a service aliased `uam_postmark` which implements a SwiftMailer transport based on the [Postmark](https://postmarkapp.com/) API.

 Create your SwiftMailer messages as usual.
-When sent, the messages will be routed through the `uam_postmark` transport to the [Postmark](https://postmarkapp.com/) servers.
+When sent, the messages will be routed through the `uam_postmark` transport to the Postmark servers.

 SwitfMailer plugins
 -------------------